nodejs/outreach/community.md

 4. The NodeJS team will work with you until your issue has been resolved.

-To report an issue specific to Node.js, please use [nodejs/node](https://github.com/nodejs/node/issues)
+To report an issue specific to NodeJS, please use [nodejs/node](https://github.com/nodejs/node/issues)

 To report an issue specific to nodejs.org website, please use [nodejs/nodejs.org](https://github.com/nodejs/nodejs.org/issues)

 ### Requesting a feature

-Think you have some good feature in mind which you want to see implemented in the next versions of NodeJS?
+Think you have some useful features in mind which you want to see implemented in the next versions of NodeJS?
 We would love to hear about it.
 You can easily report it to us.
 Just follow the steps written below.

 1. Update to the latest node version.
 It can happen that we may have already introduced that feature.